Universal Table

 Like the works published by Wising Up Press, my writing is a part of the tradition of Auden's Prospero poet, one who seeks to delineate values and respond to "our historical existence with all its insoluble problems and inescapable suffering."
 My poems aim to seek this stance without simplifying or preaching, using a keen sense of paradox and wit, an openness to surprising turns, and willingness to defer comfort and resolution.
 I continue to strive to write poetry that meets these goals and being a part of the Wising Up Press Writers Collective helps me do that.

-See an example of Debra's writing in Families: The Frontline of Pluralism.
+See an examples of Debra's writing in Families: The Frontline of Pluralism and

 OF FURTHER INTEREST